DoctorMcKay/node-steam-user/README.md

 An object containing information about your Steam Wallet. `null` until [`wallet`](#wallet-1) is emitted.

 - `hasWallet` - `true` if your account has a Steam Wallet, `false` if not
-- `currency` - The ID of your wallet's currency
+- `currency` - The ID of your wallet's currency, from [`Steam.ECurrencyCode`](https://github.com/SteamRE/SteamKit/blob/SteamKit_1.6.3/Resources/SteamLanguage/enums.steamd#L658-L672)
 - `balance` - Your account's wallet balance, in the lowest currency denomination (e.g. USD cents)

 ### licenses